 Haven’t these toeshoe wearers seen last year’s ‘Rise Of The Planet Of The Apes’ or any of the other POTA movies, or even the short-lived 1974 TV show?
 A planet of apes world be violent and chaotic, one of god-awful fashions and questionable hygiene — Charlton Heston didn’t call them “damn, dirty apes” for nothin’.
 Why do we want to put ourselves one step closer to all that?

-Thirty-six years ago the new wave group Devo urgently asked, “Are we not men…?” arguing that de-evolution from man to beast had not only begun, but was in a fairly advanced stage.
+The new wave group Devo once urgently asked, “Are we not men…?” arguing that de-evolution from man to beast had not only begun, but was in a fairly advanced stage.
 That was in 1977, and since then mankind has in many ways gotten stupider, cruder, courser, increasingly indulgent in the basic instincts — you know, like animals.

 So now we have fashions that make us look like animals.
 What’s next, a strap-on prehensile tail?
 A neck muffler that gives the impression of gills?
 Pull-over knitted caps with giant elephant ears (all fake, of course – no animals were harmed in the writing of this essay).
 Next thing you know Coco the talking gorilla is the new host of Project Runway.